Showing posts with label Portugal. Show all posts

 Sardines, salad and boiled potatoes, so simple, so satisfying

 It is a treat we have often shared with friends, usually Brian and Hilary.
-Dona Barca is inexpensive, the food is excellent (they have a full menu, it’s not just sardines) and it is one of very few restaurants we visit with as many Portuguese customers as tourists.
+Dona Barca is inexpensive, the food is excellent (they have a full menu, it’s not just sardines) and it is one of very few restaurants we visit with Portuguese customers as well as tourists.
 Sadly, the long communal tables disappeared two years ago – more victims of Covid?

 Swordfish with orange and almonds, Restaurante Atlântida, Alvor 2022

 Oranges and almonds are important local products, but I was not prepared for a slab of fish to be doused in orange (juice and pulp) and sprinkled with toasted almonds.
 ‘Oranges and fish!'
 I thought, 'No!
 No!
 Thrice No!’
-But, believe it or not, it was the best thing I ate all week.
+But, believe it or not, it was the best thing I ate in our 2022 visit.
 Like Lister’s triple fried egg, chilli, chutney sandwich it was all wrong, but perfect.

 Perhaps there is a fashion growing here.
 In 2023 I spotted a restaurant offering 'swordfish with coconut and passion fruit'.
-After discovering the pleasures of black scabbard fish and passion fruit in Madeira I thought I might try it, but then I read the restaurant's review.
+After discovering the pleasures of black scabbard fish, banana and passion fruit in Madeira I thought I might try it, until I read the restaurant's review.

 We lunched at the Atlântida at the suggestion of my (distant) cousin Ricky, long- time Algarve resident, fluent Portuguese speaker and now a Portuguese citizen.
 See Finding a Long Lost Cousin.